Imago

 Article continues below this ad

 “No one in the UFC has made anywhere near $100 million.
-Conor McGregor made $100 million for a boxing match, which was not under the UFC umbrella,” Ariel Helwani stated.
-“All they really did was loan him out to Mayweather promotions, Showtime, and all that stuff.”
+Conor McGregor made $100 million for a boxing match, which was not under the UFC umbrella,” Ariel Helwani explained.
+“All they really did was loan him out to Mayweather Promotions, Showtime, and all that stuff.”

 ADVERTISEMENT